ASA Article Prize

 2020

-1st Place: LTC Benjamin J. Fernandes, “M1: Revolutionize, Don’t Upgrade”
+1st Place: Benjamin J. Fernandes, “M1: Revolutionize, Don’t Upgrade”

-2nd Place: LTC Marc Vielledent, “Beware of Ostracizing Allies: Trust Initiatives Can Backfire”
+2nd Place: Marc Vielledent, “Beware of Ostracizing Allies: Trust Initiatives Can Backfire”

-3rd place: MAJ John Dzwonczyk, “Using the Military to Win the Narrative: Ancient Lessons for Modern Competition”
+3rd place: John Dzwonczyk, “Using the Military to Win the Narrative: Ancient Lessons for Modern Competition”

 2019

-1st place: MAJ Claude A. Lambert, “Commercial Unmanned Aerial Systems: A Chemical and Biological Warfare Delivery Threat?”
+1st place: Claude A. Lambert, “Commercial Unmanned Aerial Systems: A Chemical and Biological Warfare Delivery Threat?”

-2nd place: MAJ Robert Behrman, “Reserve Component Employment Below the Threshold of Armed Conflict”
+2nd place: Robert Behrman, “Reserve Component Employment Below the Threshold of Armed Conflict”

-3rd place: LTC Alex Carter, “Why We Struggle to Understand Stakeholders and Why It Matters”
+3rd place: Alex Carter, “Why We Struggle to Understand Stakeholders and Why It Matters”

 2018

-3rd Place: MAJ Kyle D. Packard, “Security Force Assistance Brigades”
+3rd Place: Kyle D. Packard, “Security Force Assistance Brigades”